 Many lenders will require that a new home appraisal be performed on the property being refinanced to determine the loan to value ratio.
-The average home appraisal is between $300-$500 and is usually required to be paid up-front.
+The average home appraisal is between $300 and $500.
+This is usually required to be paid up-front.

 If you bought your home recently and already have an appraisal on file, sometimes this service can be waived.
 However, if you suspect your home has gained value, you may want to have your home reappraised.

 Whether you leave or stay with your current lender, you will have to pay a mortgage registration fee.
 Part of the refinance process involves your lender removing the current mortgage amount from the title on your property and re-registering it with a new mortgage amount.
 The provincial government regulates your registration fee and is typically around $70.

 When you refinance your mortgage, you’ll need to consult with a real estate lawyer.
 Your lawyer will review your mortgage loan and its terms and conditions, register the new mortgage, and conduct a title search to make sure no liens have been made against your property.
 It’s the lawyer’s job to facilitate the entire financial transaction between you and the lender.
 Legal fees for a refinance typically range between $700 and $1,000.

 If you’re switching lenders, and your mortgage balance is greater than $200,000, your new lender may pay your legal fees for you.

 Refinancing your mortgage can be a great strategy for your long-term financial health.
 But, before making this decision, it’s important to do your research.
 Be sure you compare rates from multiple lenders and compare refinance offers.
 Ratehub.ca’s mortgage refinance calculator automatically considers the cost of refinancing your mortgage with mortgage rate deals available today, making it simple to decide if a mortgage refinance is right for you.